itemzen/gridstack-blazor/README.md

 The version of the nuget package matches the gridstack version against which the wrapper was created, including a version suffix indicating the wrapper release number.
 For example, `v10.1.0-r2` indicates the second release of the wrapper for version `10.1.0` of the gridstack library.

+Note that it is in general fine to use/include a different (minor) gridstack version in your project, especially bugfix releases, but if things don't work as expected it might be best to try and match the gridstack version exactly.

 ### index.html